mosaicml/streaming/docs/source/how_to_guides/configure_cloud_storage_credentials.md

 az storage account create -n my-storage-account-name -g my-resource-group
 ```

-Users must set their Azure `account name` and Azure `account access key` in the run environment.
+For key based authentication, users must set their Azure `account name` and Azure `account access key` in the run environment.
+Otherwise, the authentication attempts to use identity-based methods via `DefaultAzureCredential`.

 The `account access key` can be found in the Azure Portal under the `"Access Keys"` section or by running the following Azure CLI command: